-To calculate a voltage output:
+To calibrate a voltage output:

-- 1. Set up the multi-meter to read volts, then connect it to the supply and return terminals of the voltage output under test. - 2.
-Move the highlight to the port to be tested by pressing <Up/Down Arrow>, press <Right Arrow>, then press <Down Arrow> to move the cursor to [Trim @ 2V].
+- 1. Set up a multimeter to read volts, then connect it to the supply and return terminals of the voltage output under test. - 2.
+Move the highlight to the port to be tested by pressing the <Up/Down Arrow>.
+Then press the<Right Arrow> and then press <Down Arrow> to move the cursor to [Trim @ 2V].